LabVIEW-DCAF/StandardEngine/README.md

 If *Use Module Timing Source* is selected, then a list of modules will be displayed to allow the selection of a specific module to provide the timing source to time the loop.
 Keep in mind that not all modules will provide a timing source.

-**Timing Reporting**: Timing reporting is enabled by selecting *Create Timing Report Tags?*.
+**Timing Reporting**: Timing reporting is enabled by selecting *Create Basic Execution Timing Tags*.
 This will automatically generate four engine tags that will contain information regarding if the engine was ever late, how many times it was late, the timing source dt, and the last iteration's execution time in nanoseconds.

+**Execution Timing Tags**: Execution Timing Tags are enabled by selecting *Create Detailed Execution Timing Tags*.
+This will automatically generate four tags that contain information about the start time of the current iteration as well as the execution duration, in nanoseconds, of the Input, Process, and Output actions.

 **Processor Assignment**: The *Processor Assignment* field is used to specify which CPU core the engine will execute on. *Automatic* is the default behavior and allows LabVIEW and the OS to choose the ideal execution behavior.
 This option should generally not be changed without good reason.